dell/ansible-powerscale/docs/modules/settings.rst

 Return Values
 -------------

-changed (Always, bool, )
+changed (Always, bool, false)
   Whether or not the resource has changed.

-settings (Always, complex, )
+email_settings (Always, dict, {'settings': {'batch_mode': 'none', 'mail_relay': '10.**.**.**', 'mail_sender': 'powerscale@dell.com', 'mail_subject': 'Powerscale Cluster notifications', 'smtp_auth_passwd_set': False, 'smtp_auth_security': 'none', 'smtp_auth_username': '', 'smtp_port': 25, 'use_smtp_auth': False, 'user_template': ''}})
   Details of the email settings.

+  settings (Always, dict, )
+    Details of the settings.

     batch_mode (, str, )
       This setting determines how notifications will be batched together to be sent by email.

     mail_relay (, str, )
       The address of the SMTP server to be used for relaying the notification messages.

     mail_sender (, str, )
       The full email address that will appear as the sender of notification messages.

     mail_subject (, str, )
       The subject line for notification messages from this cluster.

     smtp_auth_passwd_set (, bool, )
       Indicates if an SMTP authentication password is set.

     smtp_auth_security (, str, )
       The type of secure communication protocol to use if SMTP is being used.

     smtp_auth_username (, str, )
       Username to authenticate with if SMTP authentication is being used.

     smtp_port (, int, )
       The port on the SMTP server to be used for relaying the notification messages.

     use_smtp_auth (, bool, )
       If true, this cluster will send SMTP authentication credentials to the SMTP relay server in order to send its notification emails.

     user_template (, str, )
       Location of a custom template file that can be used to specify the layout of the notification emails.

+ntp_server (Always, dict, {'servers': [{'id': '10.**.**.**', 'key': None, 'name': '10.**.**.**'}]}) List of NTP servers.

+  servers (, list, )
+    List of servers.

     id (, str, )
       Field id.

     key (, str, )
       Key value from *key_file* that maps to this server.

     name (, str, )
       NTP server name.